pnvamshi/Hardware-Implementation-of-AES-Verilog/README.md

 # Hardware-Implementation-of-AES-Verilog
-Hardware Implementation of AES in Verilog
+Hardware Implementation of Advanced Encryption Standard in Verilog